Skills Over MCPs: Context-Efficient Agent Capabilities

 • You need tight integration with external services

-• You're building shared tools for multiple users/agents
+• You're building shared tools for multiple users or agents

 The core pattern is simple:

-2. Provide --help documentation - Let the agent discover how to use your tools on demand
+2. Provide --help documentation.
+Let the agent discover usage on demand.

-3. Zero default context - Skills only load when relevant to the user's query
+3. Keep zero default context.
+Skills only load when relevant to the user's query.

 That's it.
-No complex setup, no context overhead, infinite scalability.
+No complex setup, no context overhead, infinite room to grow.

 Check out the full working example on GitHub to see: